jwplayer/ott-web-app/docs/workspaces.md

 ## The solution

-Based on the re-usability of the existing codebase, we've created separate modules using Yarn Workspaces.
+Based on the re-usability of the existing codebase, we've created separate modules using pnpm Workspaces.
 This will combine all similar code and prevent installing redundant or conflicting dependencies.

 For example, all components, containers, and pages are combined into the `packages/ui-react` module, which depends on React and React DOM.
 To create a React Native app, you could add a `packages/ui-react-native` module and configure aliases to use the correct module.